awsdocs/amazon-sns-developer-guide/doc_source/sns-configure-dead-letter-queue.md

    --attribute-value "{\"deadLetterTargetArn\": \"arn:aws:sqs:us-east-2:123456789012:MyDeadLetterQueue\"}"
    ```

-## To Configure a Dead\-Letter Queue for an Amazon SNS Subscription Using AWS CloudFormation<a name="configure-dead-letter-queue-aws-cloudformation"></a>
+## To configure a dead\-letter queue for an Amazon SNS subscription using AWS CloudFormation<a name="configure-dead-letter-queue-aws-cloudformation"></a>

 Before your begin this tutorial, make sure you complete the [prerequisites](#dead-letter-queue-prerequisites)\.